Greek finance minister to meet French counterpart on Sunday

 PARIS/ATHENS Greek finance minister Yanis Varoufakis will meet with his French counterpart Michel Sapin in Paris on Sunday, the French finance ministry said on Saturday.

-The meeting will take place at 5 p.m. local time (1100 ET) on Sunday and the two ministers will make a joint statement to media at 6.30 p.m., the ministry said in a statement.
+The meeting will take place at 5 p.m. local time (1600 GMT)on Sunday and the two ministers will make a joint statement to media at 6.30 p.m., the ministry said in a statement.

 No one at the Greek finance ministry in Athens was immediately available for comment.